 Applicability of Section 10A of the Companies Act, 2013

-Section 10A of the Companies Act, 2013, introduced through the Companies (Amendment) Act, 2019, As per this provision, companies with share capital must submit a declaration in Form INC-20A within 180 days of incorporation, confirming that all subscribers to the memorandum have paid the agreed share value.
+Section 10A of the Companies Act, 2013, introduced through the Companies (Amendment) Act, 2019, mandates that every company having share capital must file a declaration in Form INC-20A within 180 days of incorporation, confirming receipt of the subscription money from all subscribers to the memorandum.

 • The company may face a penalty of Rs.
 50,000.